Click here to read the TPH Risk Evaluation at Petroleum-Contaminated Sites Fact Sheet.

 - TPH cleanup levels ranged from 50 mg/kg (OK) to 4,100 mg/kg (AZ)

 - GRO cleanup levels ranged from 3.1 mg/kg (OH) to 1,500 mg/kg (UT

 - DRO cleanup levels ranged from 2.7 mg/kg (OH) to 5,000 mg/kg (UT)

 - RRO (ORO) cleanup levels ranged from 99 mg/kg (TX) to 10,000 mg/kg (UT)

-This ITRC project will review, update, and develop guidance on methods and procedures used for evaluating risk and establishing cleanup requirements at TPH contaminated sites.
-Much if not all of the information required has already been published by states and other entities over the past 20 years (e.g., TPH carbon range chemistry and toxicity, methods to develop weighted toxicity factors and screening levels for different fuel types, models and approaches to develop screening levels for direct exposure, vapor intrusion, drinking water and aquatic toxicity, gross contamination, etc.).
-The ITRC document would primarily be a compilation of this existing information presented in an easy-to-use manner for regulators and consultants.
-This document will also incorporate updated TPH information being collected concurrently by the American Petroleum Institute (API).
+This ITRC project reviewed, updated, and developed guidance on methods and procedures used for evaluating risk and establishing cleanup requirements at TPH contaminated sites.
+Much, if not all, of the information required was already published by states and other entities over the past 20 years (e.g., TPH carbon range chemistry and toxicity, methods to develop weighted toxicity factors and screening levels for different fuel types, models, and approaches to develop screening levels for direct exposure, vapor intrusion, drinking water and aquatic toxicity, gross contamination, etc.).
+The ITRC document is primarily a compilation of the existing information presented in an easy-to-use manner for regulators and consultants.
+This document also incorporates updated TPH information being collected concurrently by the American Petroleum Institute (API).

-A comprehensive guidance on making scientific, risk-based decisions at petroleum-contaminated sites will help states develop guidance to address this common class of contaminants.
+Comprehensive guidance on making scientific, risk-based decisions at petroleum-contaminated sites helps states develop guidance to address this common class of contaminants.

-The following technical areas and regulatory barriers will be addressed by this project:
+The following technical areas and regulatory barriers are addressed by this project:

 - Overview of petroleum fuel and vapor chemistry;